 A third option was a proposal to build a line to Can Tho in the Mekong Delta, and then onwards to Phnom Penh and Siem Reap.
 I’ve added all three options on the map, but I have turned the northern leg into a line running to Vientiane, which would be possible with the missing lines added in Cambodia and Laos.

-Currently there is one international train out of Vietnam, from Hanoi to Nanning.
+Currently, there is one international train out of Vietnam, from Hanoi to Nanning.
 The other possible future international connections include a direct train from Hanoi to Kunming, and two lines to Laos.

-When Vietnam, Cambodia, and Laos was known as Indochina under French rule, none of the countries were connected to each other.
+When Vietnam, Cambodia, and Laos were known as Indochina under French rule, none of the countries were connected to each other.
 There is now a line being built from Savannakhet in Laos to Lao Bao in the North Central Coast region of Vietnam, which is likely to be the first line that has ever connected two of the three countries.